jvanbruegge/binder_datatypes/README.md

 -- mention the NoLeastSupportCounterexample theory.
 -- check in the browsable html files too
 -- say we always have theories dedicated to the specific datatypes
+--- say for the infinitary case automation is less well-developed